 Ask if the hospital chaplain has resources that your relative can use.
 They may be able to provide prayer card including the Shema.
 A Rabbi may be able to visit.

 All attendees at events should wash their hands regularly according to best-practice, should stand at least 2 metres apart and should refrain from handshaking, hugging or kissing.
 Ceremonies should be as short as possible.
+No singing is allowed.

 You may be able to watch the burial via livestream technology.
 Similarly, prayers in the house of mourning can be shared virtually by internet or phone.